 - The high school counselor listed in the reference section will be sent a link to upload the transcript.

-- Once all materials have been uploaded to the application, the application can be completed and submitted.
+Once all materials have been successfully uploaded, the application can be completed and submitted.

 Admission Criteria for the DVM Professional Program

 Successful candidates must maintain a minimum cumulative 3.3 GPA for the 35 hours of science pre-requisite coursework.
 All science pre-requisite courses must be completed at K-State.
 All other pre-requisite courses can be completed at Kansas State University or any other accredited institution.
 Early Admit scholars must satisfactorily complete all pre-requisite courses by the end of the Spring semester prior to starting in the Doctor of Veterinary Medicine program the following Fall semester.

 Early Admit scholars, as undergraduates prior to enrolling in the DVM program, are required to:

 - Complete the K-State Supplemental Application